bbarni2020/Shareify/README.md

 ## Getting started

-**Requirements**: Python 3.7+, works on Windows/Mac/Linux.
+**Requirements**: Python 3.7+, works on Windows 10+/Linux/Mac (tested on macOS).
 You'll need about 100MB for the app itself, plus whatever space you want for your files.

 The installation is pretty simple - check out [guides/Install.md](guides/Install.md) for the full walkthrough.